Q: How can I become a wellness vendor?

 Q: And the blog?

-A: You’ll probably feel some sympathy for the Wellness Ignorati as you watch them self-immolate, but you won’t feel anything but anger towards the vendors that actually profit by harming employees with screens known to be inappropriate, like Star Wellness, Total Wellness, HealthFair, Aetna, and SSM Healthcare.
+A: You’ll probably feel some sympathy for the Wellness Ignorati as you watch them self-immolate, but you won’t feel anything but anger towards the vendors that actually profit by harming employees with screens known to be inappropriate, like Star Wellness, Total Wellness, HealthFair, Interactive Health, and SSM Healthcare.
 Or Bravo, which brags about fining non-compliant employees to “save money.”
 And to truly get into the Belly of the Beast, visit the Provant saga.

 Q: I’d like to turn some of these scoundrels into the authorities.
 Who are the authorities?